-- Environment sustainability – Research on the structural reforms and investment required for a more sustainable and competitive economic model; including the shifting towards carbon neutrality and the circular economy.
-This includes assessing the decoupling of economic progress from the negative environment effects associated with it, for the redefinition of ‘prosperity’.
+Environment Sustainability – Research on the structural reforms and investments necessary for a more sustainable and competitive economic model, such as the transition to carbon neutrality and the circular economy.
+This entails evaluating the separation of economic success from its related negative environmental repercussions in order to redefine “prosperity.”

-- Fairness – Research on labour market, education and social policy matters to foster a socially cohesive, sustainably protected and inclusive social platform for economic growth.
+Fairness – Research on the labor market, education, and social policy issues to promote a socially cohesive, sustainably safeguarded, and inclusive social platform for economic development.

-- Productivity and Innovation – Research on the improvement of productivity, research and innovation whilst recognising the constraints of limited resources and ageing populations.
-This includes the fast adaptation of digital technologies, AI and the Internet of Things; the nurturing of an adequately skilled workforce; and the improvement of the business environment.
+Productivity and Innovation – Research on productivity, research and innovation improvements while acknowledging the constraints of limited resources and ageing populations.
+This includes the rapid adoption of digital technologies such as artificial intelligence (AI) and the internet of things, the development of a competent workforce, and the enhancement of the business environment.

-- Fiscal Stability – Research on matters relating to sustainable management of public finances, including the adequate long-term forecasting of expenditure (health, education, pensions) and revenues (taxation).
+Fiscal Stability – Research on matters pertaining to the sustainable management of public finances, such as the adequate long-term forecasting of expenditures (health, education, pensions) and revenues (taxation).

 Short-Term Recovery Measures – Research on the immediate actions that must be taken in the year to improve prosperity.